-I had my first sighting of this charmingly deceptive reptile while we kayaked in river Denva in Satpura sanctuary.
+I had my first sighting of this charmingly deceptive reptile while we kayaked in river Denva in Satpura sanctuary for a review I was doing for my Globo Surf water product reviews website.
 I was there to take part in the NDTV-Volvo Adventure Challenge and this was part of the adventure that was being shot by a film crew for the 13-episode TV serial.
 Well, I saw a couple of them look at the passing kayaks with half-open eyes and I guess they too were as curious as anyone.
 They were on the shore then but I know that gharials are known to not move far away from water.

 It isn’t just stopping the killing of this reptile that must happen but even the poaching of their eggs needs to stop.
 And I have one very good reason for saving the gharial… I would not want the gharial to be the first species in independent India to have gone extinct!
 It will surely be the saddest day in the history of our nation.

 Dudhwa National Park has more than 21 Indian rhinoceros or the Rhinoceros unicornis… and this is where I first saw this shy but charismatic mega-herbivore looking into my camera with undisguised amusement.
 I was atop an elephant and the rhino stood at a respectable distance calmly grazing.
 There was an awed silence and no one spoke… this is one reason why I love wildlife.
 They silence all the clutter that we fill in our lives.